-The national government of Kenya has commenced the Jomo Kenyatta Sports Ground construction in Kisumu, according to the country’s Sports Cabinet Secretary, Amina Mohamed.
+The national government of Kenya has commenced the construction of Jomo Kenyatta Sports Ground in Kisumu, according to the country’s Sports Cabinet Secretary, Amina Mohamed.

 The Sports Cabinet Secretary revealed this when she paid a courtesy call to Governor Anyang Nyong’o, Kisumu county boss.
 She said that already experts from the ministry of public works have arrived at the site and begun working.